Citizen Science projects in the Preserve

 In spring 2017 a Friends Team of PUMA enthusiasts installed a purple martin house at the edge of the Biocore Prairie.
 The house is maintained by a group of six volunteers, who monitored the house closely throughout the summer months, keeping compartments free of nests built by other species.
 By June, the structure had attracted four martins, two of whom nested and produced young.
 We were thrilled to report that the babies successfully fledged at the beginning of August.

 In 2018, the house attracted only two pairs of Purple Martins.
 The presence of starlings prevented them from nesting successfully.
-Starling resistant entrances will be installed in spring 2019.
+Starling resistant entrances have been installed in spring 2019.

 Prof. Anna Pidgeon is faculty advisor for this project.